tinygiant98/quest/README.md

         For string values, `sOperator` can only be `=` or `!=`.
 This allows for a prerequisite that requires the local variable nVarName to be equal to or not equal to sValue.

         For int values, `sOperator` can be `=`, `<`, `<=`, `>=`, `>`, `!=`.
 Additionally, for advanced usage, `|` and `&` are also valid operators, however, do not use these unless you fully understand bitwise operations or you will likely not get the value you're seeking.

-## Quest Step-Level Prerequisites
-Prerequisites cannot be assigned to invdividual steps.

 ## Quest Step-Level Properties
 Each quest step contains the following properties.
 Not all properties are required.